Introduction to the University Complaints and Feedback Procedure

 - Please be patient.
 We take seriously all feedback and complaints.
 You should expect a prompt initial response to any complaint, but where a complaint requires investigation it may take more than a few days.

-- Student complaints which have exhausted the University's internal procedures as set out in the Student Complaints Resolution Pathway may be referred to the Office of the Independent Ajudicator as the independent body established to review student complaints.
-Complaints from members of staff, staff grievances, and cases of whistleblowing have seperate processes for appeal or independent review and the applicable policy or procedure should be consulted for details.
+- Complaints from members of staff, staff grievances, and cases of whistleblowing have separate processes for appeal or independent review and the applicable policy or procedure should be consulted for details.

 - Feedback will be used as part of a ongoing process of improvement.